-No employee will be paid less than they are being paid before making this agreement.
+No employee will be paid a rate of pay, less than the rate of pay they are being paid before making this agreement.

 How much money are employees paid?

 The weekly amount of money paid to an employee is contained in the attachment SCHEDULE "A" Pro-rata Award Based Wages.